Azure/azure-dev/templates/todo/projects/nodejs-mongo-aks/README.md

 If you are deploying via CI/CD and are using `azd pipeline config` ensure you set the `--principal-role` so the service principal that is created has the required roles.

 ### Example
-`azd pipeline config --provider github --principal-role owner`
+`azd pipeline config --principal-role owner`

 > This template does NOT currently support Azure API Management (APIM)